cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 ## core elements

+**dvpd_Version**
+(mandatory)<br>
+Used to allow checking of compatibility.
+Must be set to the first version, that supports the used core elements.
+Minor version changes are kept backwardscompatible.
+Major version changes might modify structure, keywords and functionality.
+<br>*"1.0"*

 **model_profile_name**
 (mandatory)<br>
 Identifies the profile.
 The name is referenced by the DVPD property "model_profile_name" an DVPD Level and/or table level.